Federal funding aimed a bolstering state child care

 A new round of federal relief funding will be used to support child care providers and improve access to child care for low-income families affected by the COVID-19 pandemic.

 “The child care industry has been essential to our COVID-19 response and it will help drive our economic recovery forward,” Gov. Tim Walz said in a news release announcing the $135 million funding package.
-“This funding will go directly to child care providers and working families to ease the hardships they’ve faced over the last year.
-I’m grateful to our federal partners for helping us support this critical industry.”
+“This funding will go directly to child care providers and working families to ease the hardships they’ve faced over the last year.”

 The new funding comes from the federal Consolidated Appropriations Act that was passed in December.
 The funding is in addition to $48 million that the state previously received in federal relief for child care.